Ojas-Mahajan/nomad_atlas/README.md

 ## 🌍 Overview

-Move to Continent is a web application that provides detailed relocation guides for 75+ cities across 6 continents.
+NomadAtlas is a web application that provides detailed relocation guides for 75+ cities across 6 continents.
 It offers comprehensive information about visa requirements, cost of living, startup ecosystems, and practical guidance for international relocation.

 ## 🚀 Features